 Thoughtful revision of graduate program curricula can be an important part of the necessary evolutionary process of quality assurance, as well as an effective mechanism for maintaining program quality.
 Graduate program directors are encouraged to review their curricular offerings periodically to assess curricular relevance with respect to recent developments in the field or discipline.
 The revision of graduate program curricula, however, is of more general concern when its extent goes beyond that dictated by the development of new knowledge in a field or discipline; i.e., when a new degree program is created under the guise of curricular revision.
-If changes in the program curriculum (in contrast to the method of delivery) equal or exceed 50% based on the total number of credit hours in the degree program as published in the current graduate catalog or bulletin, the institution will need to use the new program approval process described in Part A, below.
+If changes to a previously approved program (in contrast to the method of delivery) equal or exceed 50%, based on the total number of credit hours in the degree program as published in the current graduate catalog or bulletin, the institution must request approval by submitting a Curriculum Modification change request form to CCGS members for review.
+After a minimum four week review period, substantial curriculum changes must be endorsed by CCGS according to voting procedures described in Part A.II.C.3.c, below.
+Institutions whose curriculum change requests are denied may revise and resubmit their Curriculum Modification form at a later time, or they may use the new program approval process described in Part A, below.